Configuring Settings

 It’s also used to detect whether Sinatra should boot a web server when using classic-style applications.

-Boolean specifying whether backtraces are written to STDERR
+Boolean specifying whether backtraces are written to STDERR when an

 exception is raised from a route or filter.
 This setting is enabled by